The Night to be Observed

 The second night, which occurs right after sunset on the beginning of the 15th of Nisan/Abib, is commonly called "the night to be much observed" (Exodus 12:42, KJV/ASV), and is actually the first official day of the seven days of unleavened bread.
 Though the entire 8 days is sometimes referred to in the Bible as "Passover" or the days of unleavened bread.

-Because of this, some Jews got confused, forgot the distinction, and now observe these two consecutive evenings as Passover (though most only observe the second evening, and call it Passover).
+Because of this, some Jews got confused, forgot the distinction, and some now observe these two consecutive evenings as Passover (though most only observe the second evening, and call it Passover).

 The Jews erroneously call the 15th Passover.
 Notice scriptural proof in the Jewish Encyclopedia that the Jews should realize that Passover is on the 14th and something else happens on the 15th: